 - Counsel in jury and bench trials in fraudulent transfer and malpractice actions.

 - Favorable settlements for entertainment manager clients on commission claims.

 - Dismissal of multi-party construction defect action against property manager client.

 - Anti-SLAPP motion granted for homeowner association client on defamation claims.

 - Motion granted for good faith settlement determination in multi-million dollar construction defect action.

 - Successful representation of owner of famous trademark "Honey Badger Don’t Care" in trademark infringement actions throughout country, achieving significant settlements for the client.

 - Achieved a significant legal victory for a physician/professor at a distinguished university.
 Successfully appealed the university's decision finding the physician liable for harassment in a privilege and tenure administrative hearing.
-The Supreme Court issued a writ of administrative mandamus overturning the university’s decision and reinstating all rights and privileges that were previously afforded to the physician.
+The Superior Court issued a writ of administrative mandamus overturning the university’s decision and reinstating all rights and privileges that were previously afforded to the physician.